zlyreed/ExoProjects/TTU data/README.md

 Six muscles: Biceps, Triceps, Posterior deltoid, Medial deltoid, Anterior deltoid, Upper trapezius
   ![6Muscles1](Pictures/ArmMuscles1.jpg "Arm_Muscles1")
   ![6Muscles2](Pictures/ArmMuscles2.jpg "Arm_Muscles2")

+**Notes from vendor:**
+The first subject was not included in EMG analysis since we had problems with the MVC trials and MOCAP-EMG synchronization.
+We provided the raw data but we did not include it in the statistical analysis.
+However, subject 1 kinematics data were included in the statistical analysis.

 #### EMG processing and Analysis
 _*1. Approach One (using the MVC values from the MVC trials)*_